intrinsically-motivated-discovery/intrinsically-motivated-discovery.github.io/index.md

  * Lenia, the target system used for the experiments
  * Examples of patterns that could be identified with help of IMGEPs
  * A video of our software to visualize the identified patterns and goal spaces

-The source code to replicate the results of the paper will be added here soon.
+ * An interactive tool to visualize the different results presented in the paper

-Please note that this page is currently under construction and more content will come soon!

 * * *